 “I started my freshman year working towards a Journalism major and Political Science minor.
 However, after taking a few classes and engaging with the Political Science faculty and program, I changed to a double degree in both Journalism and Poli Sci.

 As I am wrapping up my junior year, my time in the political science department has shaped my personal and career aspirations.
-The support and opportunities I have received from the faculty and staff has encouraged me to weave politics into my career.
-The faculty here have taken time whenever I have asked to sit and meet with me to answer my questions and talk about my future goals.
+The support and opportunities I have received from the faculty and staff have encouraged me to weave politics into my career.
+The faculty here has taken time whenever I have asked to sit and meet with me to answer my questions and talk about my future goals.
 Moving forward, I feel that I am prepared to take on a role in a government or advocacy organization— writing stories on how government decisions are impacting and shaping our communities.”

 – Liz Theriault